 - A working rear red light for races held on roads.

 There are clothing regulations in place for cycling races.
-Cycling SA policy is that for open races, you have to be registered as a sponsored rider in order to wear a jersey or shorts with sponsor logos.
+For open races, you have to be registered as a sponsored rider in order to wear a jersey or shorts with sponsor logos.
 Sleeveless jerseys are not permitted at any event, including club races.
 You will always be allowed to race in a club jersey, or a completely plain jersey with no logos (other than the garment manufacturer logo).